zloirock/core-js/README.md

 - Firefox 4+
 - Safari 5+
 - Opera 12+
-- Internet Explorer 8+ (sure, IE8 with ES3 limitations)
+- Internet Explorer 8+ (sure, IE8 with ES3 limitations; IE7- also should work, but no longer tested)
 - Edge
 - Android Browser 2.3+
 - iOS Safari 5.1+